 However you choose to contact Accident Claims UK, you can do so today to start your journey to getting the farming or agricultural injury compensation you are entitled to.

-In this final section of our guide to farming accident claims, we’ve included some more links you may find useful.
+In this final section of our guide to farming accident claims and agricultural accident claims, we’ve included some more links you may find useful.

 Farm Accident Compensation Claims FAQs